Plastic Surgery Research Initiatives

 - Plastic surgery expectations for postoperative opioid prescriptions

 - Reducing opioid prescribing after ambulatory plastic surgery with the PICASSO pain control protocol

 - Migraine surgery studies

 Dedicated and Available Research Facilities

-Plastic Surgery has a 1650 sq. ft. dedicated laboratory facility including a histopathology lab, molecular biology lab, microscope with computerized morphometry and small animal surgery area and tissue culture facilities.
-The lab is located in Medical Center North and includes an immunohistochemistry lab, molecular biology lab, and a microscope capable of computerized morphometry as well as facilities used by all divisions of the Section of Surgical Sciences.
+The dedicated 1650 sq. ft. laboratory facility includes a histopathology lab, molecular biology lab, a microscope with computerized morphometry, a small animal surgery suite, and tissue culture facilities.
+The lab is located in Medical Center North is staffed with seasoned research assistants.
+Trainees have the opportunity to work alongside faculty as well as access to other campus-wide scientific resources at the Medical Center and University.

 The S.R.
 Light Surgical Operating Suites are maintained by the Section of Surgical Sciences and operate as the University's Survival Surgical Suite.

 The VUMC Office of Research is a wealth of knowledge when navigating through the vast resource systems at Vanderbilt.